gfemuillinois/BORAM/README.md

 1. Open the desired notebook (`example1_timexsigma.nb` or `example2_pdelta.nb`).
 2. Execute each cell using `shift+enter`.
 You can also execute all cells by pressing `cmd+a` (`ctrl+a` in linux/windows) followed by `shift+enter`

+## Future work

+One of the key future directions for this project is to integrate the available solvers (the Boram solver and the traditional alternate minimization solver) into a unified framework.
+This integration aims to leverage the strengths of both solvers, enhancing the overall performance and robustness of the solution process.